-- 4.27 The Authority views Internal Audit as an integral part of the corporate governance framework, particularly in so far as it relates to the system of Internal Control.
-Whilst it is acknowledged that Internal Control is a managerial responsibility, it is considered that Internal Audit can provide managers with independent assurance that the system is working effectively and draw any deficiencies in the system to the attention of managers and elected Members. - 4.28 These assurances, however, can only be relied upon providing the internal audit service is adequate to meet the needs of the organisation and is provided professionally. - 4.29 The Internal Audit Service of the Authority is provided under a Service Level Agreement with Nottinghamshire County Council and requires the Auditors to operate within the Public Sector Internal Audit Standards set down by the Chartered Institute of Public Finance and Accountancy (CIPFA).
-Operating to these standards will ensure that the Authority meets its obligations under statute. - 4.30 CIPFA published a guide on the role of the Head of Internal Audit in 2019 which led to the adoption of an Audit Charter in June 22, improved planning of audits and closer engagement with the Strategic Leadership Team (SLT) and the Chair of Finance and Resources Committee, which fulfils the role of the Audit Committee. - 4.31 The annual audit plan is reviewed each year by SLT and Finance and Resources Committee but remains flexible to enable the Treasurer to adapt to any changing needs within the year.
+- 4.26 The Authority views Internal Audit as an integral part of the corporate governance framework, particularly in so far as it relates to the system of Internal Control.
+Whilst it is acknowledged that Internal Control is a managerial responsibility, it is considered that Internal Audit can provide managers with independent assurance that the system is working effectively and draw any deficiencies in the system to the attention of managers and elected members. - 4.27 These assurances, however, can only be relied upon providing the internal audit service is adequate to meet the needs of the organisation and is provided professionally.

-- All internal audit reports include an assessment of the internal controls and prioritised action plans, if relevant, to address any areas needing improvement.
-These reports are submitted to the Chief Fire Officer, the Head of Finance, Chair of the Finance and Resources Committee and the relevant managers as appropriate.
-All finalised reports are reviewed by SLT and submitted to the Finance and Resources Committee acting in its role as Audit Committee. - 4.33 The Internal Audit Annual Report for 2022/23 was reported to Finance and Resources Committee on 16 June 2023.
+- The Internal Audit Service of the Authority is provided under a Service Level Agreement with Nottinghamshire County Council and requires the Auditors to operate within the Public Sector Internal Audit Standards set down by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+Operating to these standards will ensure that the Authority meets its obligations under statute. - 4.29 CIPFA published a guide on the role of the Head of Internal Audit in 2019 which led to the adoption of an Audit Charter in June 22, improved planning of audits and closer engagement with SLT and the Chair of Finance and Resources Committee, which fulfils the role of the Audit Committee. - 4.30 The annual audit plan is reviewed each year by SLT and Finance and Resources Committee but remains flexible to enable the Treasurer to adapt to any changing needs within the year. - All internal audit reports include an assessment of the internal controls and prioritised action plans, if relevant, to address any areas needing improvement.
+These reports were submitted to the Chief Fire Officer, the Head of Finance, Chair of the Finance and Resources Committee and the relevant managers as appropriate.
+All finalised reports are reviewed by SLT and submitted to the Finance and Resources Committee acting in its role as Audit Committee. - 4.32 The Internal Audit Annual Report for 2021/22 was reported to Finance and Resources Committee on 24 June 2022.
 Within the report the auditors provided a view on the internal control environment and concluded that:

-"Based on the coverage and detailed outcomes, overall, we consider the collective evidence provides substantial assurance concerning the arrangements in place for corporate governance, risk management and the control environment."
+"Based on the coverage and detailed outcomes, overall, we consider the collective evidence provides reasonable assurance concerning the arrangements in place for corporate governance, risk management and the control environment."